Seattle Hotels for Families

 1. Santorini Dave The Hotel Expert

-The Residence Inn Downtown/Lake Union is a great family choice.
+I highly recommend the Residence Inn Downtown/Lake Union for families.
 It’s out of the main downtown core, so you’ll have a home base that’s less hectic feeling, but it’s still easy to get to the places you want to go.
 There’s a streetcar line running right in front of the hotel that takes you to the heart of downtown for easy access to Pike Place, the Aquarium, and other waterfront attractions.
 From downtown, you can hop the Monorail to Seattle Center (Space Needle, Science Center MoPOP).
 Or, if your kids are good with walking, Seattle Center attractions are an easy 20-minute walk from the hotel.
 Also, consider the Museum of History and Industry and Center for Wooden Boats – both really fun and practically just across the street from the Residence Inn.
-As far as restaurants go, check out Dukes for seafood, Cactus for Mexican, and Serious Pie for pizza.

 3. Seattle Hotel Close to University